Criticism of Islamism: Ignoring problems with the development of orthodox Sharia

 Finally there is the question of accuracy of the ahadith or sayings of the Prophet which forms the basis of most Sharia law.
 The sayings were not written down for some generations but transmitted orally.
-An elaborate method has been developed to verify and rate hadith according to levels of authenticity, including isnad or chains of the hadith's transmission.
-Nonetheless these were often not essential elements "in the dissemination of a hadith ... before the 9th century, when the collections were completed.
+An elaborate method (the hadith sciences) has been developed to verify and rate hadith according to levels of authenticity, including isnad or chains of the hadith's transmission.
+Nonetheless, these were often not essential elements "in the dissemination of a hadith ... before the 9th century, when the collections were completed.
 Joseph Schacht's extensive research on the development of the Shariah has shown how quite a large number of widely acknowledged hadith had their chain of transmission added conjecturally so as to make them appear more authentic.
 Hence Schacht's maxim: `the more perfect the isnad, the later the tradition.`" But as a non-Muslim Orientialist, the persuasive authority of Schacht and his works are limited.

-Aside from these doubts of ahadith, orthodox and Islamist teachers ignore the history of the development of Islamic jurisprudence over centuries maintaining that "Islamic law has not come into being the way conventional law has."
+Aside from these doubts of hadith, orthodox and Islamist teachers ignore the history of the development of Islamic jurisprudence over centuries maintaining that "Islamic law has not come into being the way conventional law has."
 It did not begin "with a few rules that gradually multiplied or with rudimentary concepts refined by cultural process with the passage of time."
 When in fact, according to Aslan, "that is exactly how the Shariah developed: `with rudimentary concepts refined by cultural process with the passage of time.'
 This was a process influenced not only by local cultural practices but by both Talmudic and Roman law. ... the sources from which these [early schools of law] formed their traditions, especially ijma, allowed for the evolution of thought.
 For this reason, their opinions of the Ulama ... were constantly adapting to contemporary situations, and the law itself was continually reinterpreted and reapplied as necessary."

 In the meantime at madrassas in the Muslim world, thousands of "young Muslims are indoctrinated in a revival of Traditionalist orthodoxy especially with regard to the static, literalist interpretation of the Quran and the divine, infallible nature of the Shariah."